-Making milpa is nomadic; moving between grounds and contexts willing to host its activity, concatenating processes, and (ex)changing methods and practices between localea.
-As a network it seeks to build long-term relations towards social and ecological justice.
+Seeking to build learning environments based on forms of collaboration, sharing resources and non-dominant forms of knowing.
+Making milpa is nomadic; moving between grounds and contexts willing to host its activity, concatenating between iterations, and (ex)changing its methods and practices between locales.

 Mexican milpa.
 Photo by Iván Juárez